mcherry/portablepi/README.md

 portablepi
 ==========

-Portable raspberry pi based network diagnostic tool
+Portable raspberry pi based network diagnostic tool.
+More information can be found at http://initrode.org/node/12